akka/akka-grpc-sample-kubernetes-scala/README.md

 # Akka gRPC Kubernetes

-This is a demo of an Akka Http application communicating with an Akka gRPC application inside of Kubernetes.
+This is a demo of an Akka HTTP application communicating with an Akka gRPC application inside of Kubernetes.

-The Akka Http application discovers the Akka gRPC application using [Akka Discovery](https://developer.lightbend.com/docs/akka-management/current/discovery.html) via the `akka-dns` mechanism that uses the `SRV` records created by kubernetes.
+The Akka HTTP application discovers the Akka gRPC application using [Akka Discovery](https://developer.lightbend.com/docs/akka-management/current/discovery.html) via the `akka-dns` mechanism that uses the `SRV` records created by kubernetes.

-The Docker images and Kubernetes resources are generated automatically by the [sbt-reactive-app](https://developer.lightbend.com/docs/lightbend-orchestration/current/)
+The Docker images and Kubernetes resources are generated automatically by the [sbt-reactive-app](https://developer.lightbend.com/docs/lightbend-orchestration/current/) sbt plugin.

 All the technologies used in this example are open source.